ignaciofls/Terraform/README.md

 # Terraform
-Terraform templates for Azure Databricks and Azure Data Factory
+Terraform templates for Azure Databricks (ADB) and Azure Data Factory (ADF).
+Here you can find examples on how to create a ADB workspace, ADB cluster, ADF instance and ADF pipeline.

 Reminder of the steps: